Chromebook: History

-Chromebit, a stick PC introduced by Asus in April 2015.
-However, updates to Chromebits were discontinued in November 2020.

-Chromebook tablets were introduced in March 2018 by Acer, the Chromebook Tab 10.
-The device was expected to compete with the lower-priced Apple iPad tablet in the education market.
-The Tab 10's display—9.7-inch, 2048 x 1536 resolution—was the same as the iPad.
-The device included a stylus.
-Neither device included a keyboard.
+On October 9, 2023, Google announced Chromebook Plus, a new category of Chromebooks that requires minimum hardware specifications, such as CPU (Intel Core i3 12th Gen or the AMD Ryzen 3 7000 series), at least 8 GB of RAM, 128 GB of local storage, 1080p IPS or better display and a 1080p+ web camera.
+The Plus supports video-editing with LumaFusion and web versions of Google Photos Magic Eraser and Adobe Photoshop.

 Integration with Android

 In May 2016, Google announced it would make Android apps available on Chromebooks via the Google Play application distribution platform.
 At the time, Google Play access was scheduled for the ASUS Chromebook Flip, the Acer Chromebook R 11 and the most recent Chromebook Pixel, with other Chromebooks slated over time.
 Partnering with Google, Samsung released the Chromebook Plus and Chromebook Pro in early 2017, the first Chromebooks to come with the Play Store pre-installed.
 A February 2017 review in The Verge reported that the Plus with its ARM processor handled Android apps "much better" than the Intel-based Pro, but said that "Android apps on Chrome OS are still in beta" and are "very much [an] unfinished experience."
 The number of ChromeOS systems supporting Android apps in either the stable or beta channel is increasing.

+In the 2021 Android 11 launch, it was announced that Android apps would be moved to a new virtual machine called ArcVM, to improve Android’s environment isolation for better security and maintainability.

 Compatibility with Linux applications (GNU compatibility)

 In May 2018, Google announced it would make Linux desktop applications available on Chromebooks via a virtual machine code-named "Crostini".
-ChromeOS, which runs on Chromebooks is already based on the Linux kernel, but it does not provide default support for applications that expect a GNU-based system.
+ChromeOS, which runs on Chromebooks, is already based on the Linux kernel, but it does not provide default support for applications that expect a GNU-based system.
 Crostini left the beta stage in May 2021 as part of release 91.
 Google maintains a list of devices that were launched before 2019, which support Crostini.